smpsoftware/twinkl/DECISIONS.md

 ### Notes

-.env file would be included in the .gitignore styling would likely be done as part of each ticket but I have opted to build the functionality before focusing on styling due to time constraints
+.env file would be included in the .gitignore
+Styling would likely be done as part of each ticket but I have opted to build the functionality before focusing on styling due to time constraints.

+### What next?

+I would spend some time creating a design for the table including a loading state and an error state.
+I'd also include designs for the remove button states including a loading state and a message to indicate a post was successfully deleted.

+I'd change table elements and use flexible box layout instead since it gives more freedom with styling and improves readability.

+I would improve the app design and resolve the layout shift that happens when searching for posts.